 Dutch universities recommended by Study Advisory

 Erasmus University Rotterdam boasts more than 100 years of experience helping Bachelor, Master, and PhD students pursue their ambitions in the areas of wealth, health, governance, and culture.
 Erasmus University Rotterdam holds a consistent top 100 position in influential rankings such as Times Higher Education, National Taiwan University, and Center for World University Rankings.
+It has also been ranked 95th by Emerging-Trendence for the employability of its graduates.
 The university (link to its own website here) is known for the pragmatic approach and its entrepreneurial vibe close to the centre of this melting pot city.

 University of Applied Sciences Utrecht (Hogeschool Utrecht, HU) provides excellent curricula for ambitious students.
 The number of HU students studying abroad has increased by 13% year on year in 2016.
 Good to know that Utrecht is a very student-friendly town with about one quarter of the population.
 Link to HU’s own website here.

 Top 3 reasons to study in the Netherlands:

 - A multicultural environment